DIVE TRIP DESCRIPTION

 Malta: Wreck Diving

 Scuba Leeds are off to Malta and we want you to join us for a week of wrecks and reefs in the sun.
 We will be diving with our sister companies DiveWise & TechWise.
-The trip allows time for you to complete a 10 dive package, with 2 dives a day for 5 days.
+The trip allows time for you to complete a 10 dive package over 7 days.

 Malta is an archipelago in the central Mediterranean (in its eastern basin), around 50 miles south of of Sicily.
 Only the three largest islands, Malta, Gozo and Comino, are inhabited.
 The islands of the archipelago lie on the Malta plateau, a shallow shelf formed from the high points of a land bridge between Sicily and North Africa that became isolated as sea levels rose after the last Ice Age.